 For example, you might say that while it’s normal to feel angry, it’s not okay when they shout at you.
 Remember that while your child might resist boundaries and consequences, they can actually help them to feel safe, contained and cared for.

-How can I help my child manage their anger?
+How can I help my child manage angry feelings positively?

 In a calm moment, try to explore what’s making them angry, focusing on letting them talk and listening to what it’s like for them.
 Trust your instincts about picking the right moment, and remember that you know your child better than most people.